TrusttyReporter/Trustty-Reporter-FrontEnd/README.md

 ## Future Improvements

+1. Move to the latest version of LangChain libraries (v1).
+This is still based on earlier libraries and hence compatibility will need to address for local implementation.
-1. Implement additional error handling and user feedback mechanisms.
+2. Implement additional error handling and user feedback mechanisms.
-2. Add support for additional file formats and data sources.
+3. Add support for additional file formats and data sources.
-3. Enhance the report editing interface for a better user experience.
+4. Enhance the report editing interface for a better user experience.
-4. Implement more granular caching strategies to optimize Redis usage.
+5. Implement more granular caching strategies to optimize Redis usage.
-5. Add unit and integration tests to ensure reliability.
+6. Add unit and integration tests to ensure reliability.
-6. Develop a cache invalidation strategy for updating stale report data.
+7. Develop a cache invalidation strategy for updating stale report data.
-7. Explore advanced features of the Trustty Reporter API to enhance report generation capabilities.
+8. Explore advanced features of the Trustty Reporter API to enhance report generation capabilities.